-This gives staff a tool for converting their own written materials into audio books which can be a great way listen to work on long train journeys.
-Also staff should be aware that some students choose not to declare their need for more accessible learning materials so this service is open and free forallstaff and students and we encourage you to use SensusAccess and promote it among the wider student body.
+Sensus Access lets you convert your own written materials into audio files, which can be a great way listen to work while travelling.
+Staff should be aware that some students choose not to declare their need for more accessible learning materials.
+This service is open and free for all staff and students and we encourage you to use SensusAccess and promote it with your students.

 You can make an accessible copy if you own the copyright (eg. it's your own work), have permission from the copyright holder, if the copyright has expired, or if it's for someone with a print disability.
 If so you need to agree that:

 If you need help with this service the Staff Digital Skills team are here for you, please contact StaffDigitalSkills@salford.ac.uk